 Prevention and education are the keys to keeping you and your family safe from the disease.
 Listed below are ways to prevent exposure

-- Vaccinate your pets.
+Vaccinate your pets.
 Dogs are required to be vaccinated for rabies at 4 months of age.
 Cats can be vaccinated as early as 8 weeks.
-The first rabies vaccine is effective for 1 year, then should be re-vaccinated every 3 years.
+The first rabies vaccine is effective for 1 year, then your pet should be re-vaccinated every 3 years.

-- The Animal Care Center provides low cost Rabies Clinics on the first Tuesday of each month, from 7:00 p.m. to 8:30 p.m.
-Contact your local veterinarian, who may offer low cost vaccination clinics.
+The OC Animal Care Center provides low cost Rabies Clinics on the first Tuesday of each month, from 7:00 p.m. to 8:30 p.m.
+Contact your local veterinarian who may offer low cost vaccination clinics.
 Low cost clinics may also be available at local pet centers.

-- Teach your children to respect wildlife, but keep a safe distance.
+Teach your children to respect wildlife by keeping a safe distance.
 Do not feed or provide harborage to wildlife on your property.

-- Report dead, sick or nesting bats immediately to Orange County OC Animal Care 714-935-6848.
+Report dead, sick or nesting bats immediately to OC Animal Care at 714-935-6848.
 Do not attempt to confine the animal.

 Questions or Further Information